 - Treats Smelly and Oily Hair

 Smelly hair is a very embarrassing problem, and people with oily hair are more prone to this condition.
-Oily hair picks up environmental pollutants and strong smells more readily.
+Oily hair picks up environmental pollutants and strong odors more readily.

-Baking soda can easily fix this problem because it helps reduce oiliness and also neutralizes foul odors.
-In addition, its alkaline nature balances the pH level of the scalp to keep it clean and healthy.
+Baking soda can easily fix this problem since it helps reduce oiliness and neutralizes foul odors.
+In addition, its alkaline state balances the pH level of the scalp to keep it clean and healthy.

 Mix 1 part baking soda with 3 parts water.
-Apply it on your damp hair, wait 5 minutes and then rinse your hair.
+Apply it on your damp hair, wait 5 minutes, and then rinse thoroughly.
 Repeat once or twice a month.

 Alternatively, add 1 tablespoon of baking soda to your regular shampoo bottle and use it to wash your hair 1 or 2 times a week.

 You can also use baking soda as a dry shampoo.
 Thoroughly mix equal amounts of baking soda and cornstarch.
-Sprinkle a small amount at the roots of your hair and tousle your hair around.
-Brush your hair thoroughly with a good quality brush and you will be impressed with the result.
+Sprinkle a small amount at the roots and tousle your hair around.
+Brush thoroughly with a good quality brush and you will be impressed with the result.

 - Removes Dandruff

 Baking soda can help banish those annoying white flakes on your scalp and hair.
-It clarifies the scalp and helps clear off flakes.
-In addition, as baking soda is alkaline, it helps bring the pH balance of the scalp to a healthy equilibrium.
+It clarifies the scalp, clears off flakes, and because of its alkalinity, helps bring the pH balance of the scalp to a healthy equilibrium.

 Rub 1 tablespoon of baking soda onto your wet hair and scalp.
-Wait for a minute, then rinse it out thoroughly with water.
+Wait a minute, then rinse thoroughly with water.
 Do this once a week only.

 Alternatively, mix freshly squeezed juice of 1 lemon with 1 teaspoon of baking soda.
-Apply it to your scalp, allow it to sit for 2 to 3 minutes and then rinse your hair with water.
+Apply this to your scalp, allow it to work for 2 to 3 minutes, then rinse well with water.
 Follow this remedy once a week only to keep your scalp free from dandruff.

 - Heals Skin Rashes and Itchiness

 Skin rashes and itchiness can cause a lot of discomfort.
 You can treat these problems with baking soda.
-It has a soothing effect on the skin due to its anti-inflammatory properties that also helps reduce inflammation, itching and swelling.
+Its soothing effect on the skin, due to its anti-inflammatory properties, helps reduce inflammation, itching, and swelling.

 For localized itching, mix 1 part water with 3 parts baking soda.
 Apply the paste on the affected area.
-Allow it to sit for a couple of minutes, then rinse it off with cool water.
-Use this treatment once daily, until the condition improves.
+Allow it to sit for a few minutes, then rinse with cool water.
+Use this treatment once daily until the condition improves.